Fredrick-Kiboi/alx-system_engineering-devops/0x06-regular_expressions/README.md

 - The regular expression must match School
 - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
 - More stuff

+1. **Repetition Token #0** <br>
+*mandatory*
+**Requirements:**
+- Find the regular expression that will match the above cases
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method